anoma/taiga/book/src/spec.md

 Not all of the note fields require to be encrypted (e.g. note commitment), and the encrypted fields may vary depending on the application.
 To make sure it is flexible enough, the encryption check is performed in VP circuits.

 ### 2.6 Ephemeral notes and dummy notes
-A note is _ephemeral_ if it never gets inserted into the append-only note commitment tree.
-In Taiga, this means that its existence is limited to the gossip network.
-An example of an ephemeral note is an intent note.
-A note is marked ephemeral by setting the `is_merkle_checked` flag to `false`.
+A note is _ephemeral_ if it doesn’t need to be inserted in the note commitment tree (i.e. created) before it can be consumed.
+An ephemeral note is marked ephemeral by setting the `is_merkle_checked` flag to `false`.
 For ephemeral notes the Merkle authentication path is not checked when consuming the note.
+An example of an ephemeral note is an _intent note_, since both the creation and the consumption of an intent happen within the same transaction.

 As in ZCash, a note is _dummy_ if its `value` field is zero and therefore it doesn’t affect the balance of a transaction.